-Since its inception the village has steadily grown and now contains more than 80 houses.
+Since its inception the village has steadily grown and at the start of 2014 contained 126 houses.
 Most of these are

 seasonal holiday homes with only a handful occupied by permanent residents.
 (There are no commercial shops in the village for food or fuel).

 Castle Hill Village is located in the Canterbury high country 100km west of Christchurch (about one hours car travel on State Highway 73),

 about 33km west from Springfield over Porters Pass.
 A steet map of the village is given on the left and a larger area map can be found here.

 The village location is ideal base for a range of outdoor activities.
 These include:

 Skiing- four skifields are located along the Craigieburn Range near the village.
 The Craigieburn Range also offers extensive ski touring possibilities- click here for more details